sendbird/sendbird-javascript-samples/web-basic-sample/README.md

 ```

 ## Customizing the sample
-If you wanna change something on the sample, you have to build `webpack` after modify code.
+If you want to put some changes into the sample, you should build it using `webpack`.

 1. Install packages